ryanrudolfoba/SteamOS-Waydroid-Installer/README.md

 ## Launching Waydroid
 1. Go to Game Mode.
-2. Run the Waydroid launcher.
+2. Run the Android_Waydroid_Cage launcher.

 ## I dont want this anymore!
 I want to uninstall!
 1. Go to Desktop Mode.